myitcv/sorter/cmd/sortGen/README.md

 Age sorted: [{Paul 25} {Jill 34} {Sarah 60}]
 ```

-Examine the contents of `gen_main_sorter.go` to see the generated functions.
+Examine the contents of [`gen_main_sorter.go`](https://github.com/myitcv/sorter/blob/master/example/gen_main_sorter.go) to see the generated functions.

+### Features

+* Supports `-licenseFile FILENAME` flag which allows a file containing an uncommented license header
+to be included (commented) at the top of each generated file

 ### Rules